-In the context of the rapid spread of COVID-19, changes in share prices reflect market expectations about a number of effects, including changes in final demand (people are buying more of some items and less of others), changes in intermediate demand (the firms that companies sell to are changing what they want to buy and how much) and restrictions in supply (it may be difficult for some firms to obtain inputs they need due, for instance, to interruptions to their supply chain).
+firms that they sell to are changing what they want to buy and how much), and restrictions in supply (it may be difficult for some firms to obtain inputs they need due, for example, to interruptions to their supply chain).

-Stock market data are available much more rapidly than official data on, for example, unemployment or GDP growth.
-Indeed, they are updated second by second as investors react to the latest events, making a valuable and timely source of information.
-They do have a few limitations, however, when it comes to measuring the impact of the crisis.
-They do not include small firms, firms that are not listed on the stock exchange, the third sector or the public sector, which might be affected quite differently.
+Stock market data is available much more rapidly than official data on, for example, unemployment or GDP growth.
+Indeed, it is updated second by second as investors act on the latest information, making a valuable and timely source of information.
+It does have a few limitations however, when it comes to measuring the impact of the crisis.
+It does not include small firms, firms which are not listed on the stock exchange, the third sector or the public sector, which might be affected quite differently.
 For example, many public sector services have seen an increase in demand during the crisis.
-In addition, many firms operate internationally, so changes in their share prices will represent the effects not only on the UK economy but also in other markets that they operate in.
+In addition, many of these firms operate internationally, so changes in their share prices will represent the effects not only on the UK economy but also in other markets that they operate in.
 Finally, other factors may also have affected share prices over this period.
-For example, a price war between major oil-producing countries led to falls in international oil prices and the share prices of fossil fuel companies in late February and March.
+For example, a price war between major oil producing countries led to a falls in international oil prices and the share prices of fossil fuel companies companies in late February and March.

-Figure 1 shows the percentage change in the price of the FTSE All-Share price index over the period from 2 January to 20 May 2020.
-The price index remained pretty steady in the early weeks of the crisis but saw a sharp decline in the weeks following the announcement of a lockdown in northern Italy and fell to its lowest point in the week following the announcement of social distancing in the UK (down 35 per cent from the start of January).
-As
+Figure 1 shows the percentage change in the price of the FTSE All-Share price index over the period from 2 January to 20 May.
+The price index remained pretty steady in the early weeks of the crisis but saw a sharp decline in the weeks following the announcement of a lockdown in Northern Italy and fell to its lowest point in the week following the announcement of social distancing in the UK (down 35% from the start of January).
+As lockdowns have steadily been eased across the world and in the UK, some of this decline has been reversed, taking the overall decline in the FTSE All-share index over the period to 21%.